 This one is never going away.
-Keeping your Executive’s confidence is vital for so many reasons not least because you both need to trust each other explicitly for the partnership to work.
+Keeping your Executive’s confidence is vital for so many reasons, not least because you both need to trust each other explicitly for the partnership to work.

 In my mind, diplomacy is the art of dealing with people sensitively and tactfully.
 It is the ability to communicate with people using an approach that considers their feelings and potential reaction to the situation.
 It is a skill that allows assistants to find common ground with every person at every level of business.

 We also have our colleagues interrupting us with their urgent questions and multiple bosses wanting attention.
-Of course, we also want to please and be helpful; no wonder the role of an Assistant can be quite overwhelming!
+Of course, we also want to please and be helpful; no wonder an assistant’s role can be quite overwhelming!

 Assistants can make a difference and add value in this area.
-Assistants can connect with anyone, disseminate information and work within different company cultures and this will be seen as a real value-add in a business highly reliant on technology and remote working.
+With interpersonal skills, Assistants can connect with anyone, disseminate information and work within different company cultures.
+This will be seen as a real value-add in a business highly reliant on technology and remote working.

 Why?
 Because it helps you keep one step ahead of your Executive and their needs, it helps you anticipate what might be coming up in the organisation and how to deal with any issues that might occur.
-This isn’t about reading minds (although that would be super helpful!) it is more about having a strong understanding of the business, building your knowledge of the industry you work in and how your business and Executive fit into that industry and of course knowing your Executive’s style and priorities.
+This isn’t about reading minds (although that would be super helpful!).
+It is more about having a strong understanding of the business, building your knowledge of the industry you work in, how your business and Executive fit into that industry and of course, and knowing your Executive’s style and priorities.

-The opportunity to be creative and innovative at work isn’t necessarily obvious mainly if you work in a traditional corporate environment.
+The opportunity to be creative and innovative at work isn’t necessarily obvious, mainly if you work in a traditional corporate environment.
 But, creativity has been identified as a critical skill for employees by 2020, and we will need to be more innovative with our problem solving and task completion.

-Aside from being confident and shouting that you are brilliant (which you should all be doing, but I get that it can be tiresome having to regularly big yourself up to other people) you should be putting yourself forward for projects, challenging tasks, stuff that will get you seen and heard.
+Aside from being confident and shouting that you are brilliant (which you should all be doing, but I get that it can be tiresome having to regularly big yourself up to other people), you should be putting yourself forward for projects, challenging tasks, stuff that will get you seen and heard.
 This year is all about proving to those who have any doubts that you are vital to your organisations and that you offer so much value.